awsdocs/amazon-s3-developer-guide/doc_source/create-bucket-get-location-example.md

 ## Using the Amazon S3 Console<a name="create-bucket-get-location-console"></a>

-To create a bucket using the Amazon S3 console, see [How Do I Create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.
+To create a bucket using the Amazon S3 console, see [How do I create an S3 Bucket?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) in the *Amazon Simple Storage Service Console User Guide*\.

 ## Using the AWS SDK for Java<a name="create-bucket-get-location-java"></a>